pnp/cli-microsoft365/docs/docs/contribute/new-command/build-command-logic.md

 module.exports = new SpoGroupGetCommand();
 ```

 Depending on your command and the service for which you're building the command, there might be a base class that you can use to simplify the implementation.
-For example for SPO, you can inherit from the [SpoCommand](https://github.com/pnp/cli-microsoft365/blob/main/src/m365/base/SpoCommand.ts) base class.
+For example, for SPO, you can inherit from the [SpoCommand](https://github.com/pnp/cli-microsoft365/blob/main/src/m365/base/SpoCommand.ts) base class.
 This class contains several helper methods to simplify your implementation.

-### Include command name
+### Include Command Name

-When you create the minimum file, you'll get an error about a none existing type within `commands`.
+When you create the minimum file, you'll get an error about a nonexistent type within `commands`.
 This is correct because we haven't defined the name of the command yet.
-Let's add this to the `commands` export located in `src/m365/spo/commands.ts`.
+Let's add this to the `commands` export located in `src/m365/spo/commands.ts`:

 ```ts title="src/m365/spo/commands.ts"
 const prefix: string = 'spo';